albuquef/PMPSolver/README.md

 Then, there are the following optional parameters:

+-t | -time <seconds> . . .
+CPU time limit, expressed in seconds

+--help | ? . . . displays the help

+-config <path_to_config_file.toml> . . . path to the configuration file to use

+-v | -verbose . . . sets the verbose to true

 -o . . . path to an output file, for ewporting a solution

 -th . . . no. of subproblems solved by the RSSV in parallel (default = 4)